aws-samples/data-mesh-datazone-cdk-cloudformation/README.md

 2. **Automated Account Registration**: Once the new member account details are added to the configuration file, the solution automates association of the account to the Amazon DataZone domain.

 3. **Amazon DataZone Member Projects and Environments**: The solution deploys the Amazon DataZone projects and environments linked to the member accounts.
-It uses Data Lake blueprint to create the Amazon DataZone environment.
+It uses data lake blueprint to create the Amazon DataZone environment.

 See [Onboard new member account](docs/onboard_member_account.md) for more details.